-3.38 Core Strategy Policy CS6 seeks affordable housing from developments of 5 or more dwellings and replaced the previous Local Plan policy which had a threshold for contributions of 15 dwellings.
-In 2014/15 there were 16 applications permitted on new sites which were above the threshold.
-Of these, one scheme for 18 units and one for 5 units demonstrated, through a viability assessment, that it would not be viable with an affordable housing contribution.
+3.39 Core Strategy Policy CS6 seeks affordable housing from developments of 5 or more dwellings and replaced the previous Local Plan policy which had a threshold for contributions of 15 dwellings.
+In 205/16 there were 7 applications permitted on new sites which were above the threshold.
+There was only one site permitted of 5 - 9 dwellings, with an agreed financial contribution towards affordable housing.
+The other schemes permitted above the threshold include on-site affordable housing